eobios-projects/HubParkour-FR/.github/readme.md

 Welcome to HubParkour, the ultimate Hub Parkour solution!

+## Fr-version

+This is not the official repository, this repository only serve to implement some fixes And add some language support for french that are not modifiable in config

 ## Installation

 For installation instructions, please follow the instructions located on the [spigot page](https://www.spigotmc.org/resources/hubparkour.47713/).